dayjyun/receipt-processor-challenge/README.md

 By keeping SRP in mind, I created inner functions for each point requisite to add to the point counter, and if in the future there happened to be an error in the code or needed to be modified, it would be identifiable more easily compared to a chain of statements.

 Feel free to let me know if you have any questions.
-I had plenty of fun working on the project!
+Have fun!